Hi Everyone,

 LINING

-Most designer drapes are both lined and interlined to give them more body.
+Most designer drapes are both lined and interlined to give them more body and a luxurious look.
 The interlining is usually a thin felt.
 There is an even heavier interlining called bump interlining.

 Be very careful with lining color.
 If it’s cream, it is going to tint your fabric with a yellow color when the light comes through!
 The same goes for the primary fabric.
 Please be very careful with cream-colored fabrics.
 They can go very yellow and/or dingy quickly.